seathasky/Dell-Inspiron-7567-OC/README.md

 Known issues:

 - Audio pops sometimes.
-- Tested in Monterey, but wifi did not work and long boot times.
+- Tested in Monterey, but wifi did not work and had long boot times.

 ---